-National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues.
+Policies WG1 and WG14 give the level of weight required to that part of the Parish falling status of protection in relation to these issues.
 The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas and should be given great weight in National Parks and the Broads.
 The scale and extent of development within these designated areas should be limited (NPPF para 172).